Muhammad-Daud-0/Shop-Sphere/README.md

 MERN Stack Semester Project

-Add node modules in the server and my-project.
+Add node modules in the main directory, server and my-project.